dasch-swiss/dsp-api/docs/01-introduction/what-is-dsp.md

   archival file formats and stored by [Sipi](https://github.com/dhlab-basel/Sipi), with metadata stored in the triplestore.

-DSP then makes this data available for reuse via its generic, standards-based application programming interfaces (APIs = DSP-API).
-A virtual research environment (VRE) can then use these APIs to search, link together, and add to data from different research projects in a unified way.
+DSP makes this data available for reuse via its generic, standards-based application programming interface DSP-API.
+A virtual research environment (VRE) can use DSP-API to query, link, and add to data from different research projects in a unified way.

 ## Humanities-Focused Data Storage